-- An excess of liquid assets over the level prescribed under APRA's Liquidity Coverage Ratio (LCR) requirement is maintained.
-Australian ADIs were required to meet a 100% LCR, calculated as the ratio of high quality liquid assets to 30 day net cash outflows projected under a prescribed stress scenario; - Group 'going concern' funding and liquidity metrics are also calculated and stress tests additional to the LCR - Short and long-term wholesale funding limits are established, monitored and reviewed regularly;
+- An excess of liquid assets over the minimum prescribed under APRA's Liquidity Coverage Ratio (LCR) requirement is maintained.
+Australian ADIs are required to meet a 100% LCR, calculated as the ratio of high quality liquid assets to 30 day net cash outflows projected under a prescribed stress scenario; - Additional internal funding and liquidity metrics are also calculated and stress tests additional to the LCR are run; - Short and long-term wholesale funding limits are established, monitored and reviewed regularly;

-- The Group's market capacity is regularly assessed and used as a factor in funding strategies; - Balance Sheet assets that cannot be liquidated quickly are funded with deposits or term borrowings that meet minimum maturity requirements with appropriate liquidity buffers: - Liquid assets are held in Australian dollar and foreign currency denominated securities in accordance with expected requirements; - The Group has three categories of liquid assets within its domestic liquid assets portfolio.
+- The Group's wholesale funding market capacity is regularly assessed and used as a factor in funding strategies; - Balance Sheet assets that cannot be liquidated quickly are funded with stable deposits or term borrowings that meet minimum maturity requirements with appropriate liquidity buffers; - Liquid assets are held in Australian dollar and foreign currency denominated securities in accordance with expected requirements; - The Group has three categories of liquid assets within its domestic liquid assets portfolio.
 The first includes cash, government and Australian semi-government securities.
-The second includes negotiable certificates of deposit, bank bills, bank term securities, supranational bonds and Australian Residential Mortgage-backed Securities (RMBS), securities that meet certain Reserve Bank of Australia (RBA) criteria for purchases under reverse repo.
+The second includes Negotiable Certificates of Deposit, bank bills, bank term securities, supranational bonds, Australian Residential Mortgage-backed Securities (RMBS) and securities that meet certain Reserve Bank of Australia (RBA) criteria for purchases under reverse repo.
 The final category is internal RMBS, being mortgages that have been securitised but retained by the Bank, that are repo-eligible with the RBA under stress; and - Offshore branches and subsidiaries adhere to liquidity policies and hold appropriate foreign currency liquid assets as required.
 All securities are central bank repoeligible under normal market conditions.